mryndzionek/sdr_pmr446/README.md

 enough (200kHz) to fit most SDRs bandwidths, so only resampling is needed and then polyphase filterbank channelizer follows.
-Each channel is NBFM demodulated, the audio filtered to remove CTCSS and de-emphasized.
+Each channel is NBFM demodulated, the audio filtered to remove CTCSS and de-emphasized (+ optionally lowpass filtered).
 This app can also display ASCII-rendered waterfall in terminal (`-w` argument).

-Building and testing is done for RTL-SDR, but [SoapySDR](https://github.com/pothosware/SoapySDR) is used to interface to SDR hardware, so it all should work with other supported by SoapySDR receivers.
+Building and testing is done for RTL-SDR, but [SoapySDR](https://github.com/pothosware/SoapySDR) is used to interface to SDR hardware, so it all should work with other, supported by SoapySDR, receivers.

 # Building